So Tonight That I Might See

 So Tonight That I Might See is the second studio album by American alternative rock band Mazzy Star, released by Capitol Records on September 27, 1993 in the United Kingdom, and on October 5, 1993 in the United States.

-The album's first track, "Fade into You", became the band's first and only single to make the Billboard Hot 100 chart, peaking at number 44, and also charted at number 48 on the UK Singles Chart.
+The album's first track, "Fade into You", became the band's first and only single to make the Billboard Hot 100 chart, peaking at number 44, and also charted at number 48 on the UK Singles Chart, and is today the band's best-known song and record.

-The album is considered one of the greatest of the 1990s.
+The release achieved widespread acclaim both contemporarily and retrospectively, and today the album is considered one of the greatest of the 1990s.

 Music

 So Tonight That I Might See has been characterized as "a dream pop album with a gothic core."
 The album's style has also been described as "a nexus point between country, folk, psych, and classic rock all shrouded in mystery."
 According to Evan Rytlewski of Pitchfork: "It plays out in a hallucinogenic swirl: Glimmers of warmth peek through the album’s lurching psychedelia, but they’re ephemeral, interrupted by stern, almost contemptuous blues riffs that glare into the distance.
 The harder you try to make eye contact with these songs, the more pointedly they avert your gaze."